All Episodes

 Thank you.

-And this was not you knew these families.
+And this was not, you knew these families.

-You you had met with them at Benminster.
+You had met with them at Bedminster.

 You were familiar with them.

-You knew them.
+I knew them.

-And they they invited you, you went, and they said, would you take a picture?
+You went, and they said, would you take a picture?

 I want to ask you one final question.